 The whole tour is about 7 miles round-trip, and if you’re feeling really adventurous, you can add a few miles to that to check out the Port Austin Reef Light.

 More to Explore in Port Austin

 After my grand adventure, I got on the road knowing that traffic would be hectic.
 I wasn’t the only one trying to get back to the Metro Detroit area, but I made it home feeling refreshed, exhausted, and thoroughly proven wrong about any misgivings I had about how truly spectacular “The Thumb” can be for the weekend.

-What are some other suggestions for an awesome #MittenTrip to Port Austin (I’m definitely going back)?
+What are some other suggestions of awesome things to do in Port Austin?